 6. What does it mean to "spend within your means?"

 Spending within your means is using your money and not borrowing and going into debt.
 It's the reason to create a budget, track your outgoings, save money and set limits on your spending.
-These are all things you can help your child learn with regular pocket money, a GoHenry prepaid debit card and our accompanying app.
+These are all things you can help your child learn with regular pocket money, a GoHenry prepaid kids' debit card and our accompanying app.

 How can GoHenry help answer your children’s questions about money?